Proposed National Park Reserve in the South Okanagan-Similkameen

-The establishment of a national park reserve in the South Okanagan-Similkameen represents a valuable opportunity to advance reconciliation and for nation-to-nation engagement with the Syilx/Okanagan Nation leading to a new partnership model for management of the proposed national park reserve.
-These discussions will also take into consideration the continuation of ranching and recreational activities in the region.
+The establishment of a national park reserve in the South Okanagan-Similkameen represents a valuable opportunity to advance reconciliation and for nation-to-nation engagement with the syilx/Okanagan Nation leading to a new partnership model for management of the proposed national park reserve.
+These discussions also take into consideration the continuation of ranching and recreational activities in the region.

 Parks Canada recognizes that the process has been lengthy and that uncertainty around the proposed national park reserve in the South Okanagan-Similkameen has been difficult.

 Parks Canada has listened to and learned a great deal from First Nations, provincial agencies, communities, ranchers, and other stakeholders.
 A national park reserve in this area would be unique and would require innovative approaches that respect and celebrate Indigenous values and traditions, ranching culture, local communities, and the rich biodiversity and ecosystems that make this region so special.

 It is important that the public continues to be provided with an opportunity for input regarding the national park reserve in the South Okanagan-Similkameen and that time is taken to develop workable solutions.

 The public was consulted on a revised national park reserve concept and key aspects of land use management with the proposed national park reserve from December 10, 2018, to March 15, 2019.
 Consultations on the proposed park concept and boundary have concluded.

 The purpose of these questions and answers is to provide a common base of information to respond to questions being raised by the public following the July 2, 2019 announcement for the signing of the MOU.

 Who within the federal government is responsible for the South Okanagan-Similkameen national park reserve establishment process?